espressif/arduino-esp32/docs/en/api/wifi.rst

 setDualAntennaConfig
 ********************

-Configures the Dual antenna functionallity.
+Configures the Dual antenna functionality.
 This function should be used only on the **ESP32-WROOM-DA** module or any other ESP32 with RF switch.

 .. code-block:: arduino